MOFH-Dev/MOFHY-Lite-English/README.md

 ## MOFHY Lite

+### WARNING!
+At this time, both Client and Admin account can be hacked within secconds.
+PLEASE DO NOT USE MOFHY FOR NON-DEVELOPMENT REASONS!
+MOFHY Developers are not resposible for any damage caused by hackers.
+Take a look at [this](https://github.com/mahtab2003/Xera) instead.

 MOFHY Lite is a priceless MyOwnFreeHost Client Area for account management, ticket support system and a free ssl service.
 It has easy to use features much like the WHMCS Digit UI interface.

 Spanish and Multi-Lang version will be released after all security issues have been patched.